rill

 • Make concurrent code composable and clean.

 Most functions in the library take Go channels as inputs and return new, transformed channels as outputs.
 This allows them to be chained in various ways to build reusable pipelines from simpler parts, similar to Unix pipes.
-As a result, concurrent tasks become clear sequences of reusable operations.
+As a result, concurrent programs become clear sequences of reusable operations.

 • Centralize error handling.